 3. Calculate the zone time at a given longitude.

-5. Know the parts, principals and operation of a traditional sextant.
+5. Describe and identify the parts, principals and operation of a traditional sextant.

 6. Determine altitudes of the Sun and Polaris by a traditional sextant.